survivejs/webpack-book/manuscript/building_with_webpack/08_analyzing_build_statistics.md

 When you are optimizing the size of your bundle output, these tools are invaluable.
 The official tool has the most functionality, but even a simple visualization can reveal problem spots.

+T> [source-map-explorer](https://www.npmjs.com/package/source-map-explorer) is a tool independent from webpack.
+It allows you to get insight into your build by using sourcemaps.
+It gives a treemap based visualization showing what code contributes to the result.

 ## Webpack Stats Plugin

 If you want to manage stats through a plugin, check out [stats-webpack-plugin](https://www.npmjs.com/package/stats-webpack-plugin).
 It gives you a bit more control over the output.
 You can use it to exclude certain dependencies from the output for example.